 Post capture manipulation, using Photoshop and Nik filters, consisted of Lens Correction and Transform to straighten everything up and cropping to give a square image.
 This was followed by a series of clone layers to remove minor distractions and some of the reflections which I didn’t want in the image.
 The Nik Dark Contrasts filter was used to give edginess and to increase the feeling of grumpiness in the man.
 This was followed by Glamour Glow and Darken / Lighten Centre.
 Finally, the image was sharpened using High Pass Filter.

-This image has had 3 international acceptances including the Solway Small Print Salon 2014 and the 65th Midland Salon of International Photography 2014.
+This image has had 4 international acceptances including the RPS International Images for Screen Exhibition 2014, the Solway Small Print Salon 2014 and the 65th Midland Salon of International Photography 2014.

 Nikon D800, 28 mm Nikkor prime lens, ISO 200, f/1.8, 1/1000 sec.